oktaytuncay/Kubernetes/kubernetes.md

 namespace/prod created
 ```

-But what if we want to switch to the dev namespace permanently so that we don't have to specify the namespace option anymore.
+But what if we want to switch to the dev namespace permanently so that we don't have to specify the namespace option anymore?

-In that case use the kubectl config command to set the namespace in the current context to dev.
+In that case, use the kubectl config command to set the namespace in the current context to dev.

 > kubectl config set-context $(kubectl config current-context) --namespace=dev